One CV for 150 jobs is not a strategy, it is slow self harm

 When you apply to 150 roles with the same CV, you are running the same failing experiment 150 times.
 Each rejection makes the next application sloppier and the spiral deepens.

 The tradeoff is that tailoring takes time.
-An hour per application adds up fast when you are already working full time.
+An hour per job application adds up fast when you are already working full time.
 This is where most people give up and go back to spraying.

 Where OutRung Fits In